Complexity classification of local Hamiltonian problems: Special cases

 \section{Special cases}

-We now study some important special cases where we can prove $\qma$-hardness.
+We first prove $\qma$-hardness for the Heisenberg and XY interactions, and the interaction $XZ-ZX$, as needed for Lemmas \ref{lem:heisenberg}--\ref{lem:xzskew}.
 We will often need to use Corollary~\ref{cor:zerothorder} to effectively project the low-energy part of a Hamiltonian onto a smaller space, up to a small ($1/\poly(n)$) additive error.
 For readability, we will not include these additive errors in the description that follows.
 Many of the somewhat technical calculations we perform in this and subsequent sections were carried out using a computer algebra package.